dreadl0ck/zeus/README.md

 ## License

 ```
-ZEUS - A Powerful Build System
+ZEUS - An Electrifying Build System
 Copyright (c) 2017 Philipp Mieden <dreadl0ck@protonmail.ch>

 This program is free software: you can redistribute it and/or modify